 It's a resounding yes.
-Not only is the strong climate control system capable of reaching a tropical 28 degrees, but the heated rear windscreen will be appreciated by those used to the impaired view out through the plastic ones fitted to convertibles of the past during colder weather.
+Not only is the strong climate control system capable of reaching a tropical 28 degrees, but the heated rear windscreen will be appreciated by those used a hazy view out with a plastic one fitted to convertibles of old during colder weather.
 The lack of a windscreen wiper remained a gripe though.

 That said, when every opportunity arose, the infinitely-adjustable electric-folding canvas roof meant we could capitalise on catching the sun’s rare appearances.
 The DS 3 even got to shine when it was called upon to be a camera tracking car.

 The car's small footprint and gutsy engine means this little convertible is in its element in a town or city environment and the mileage speaks for itself: the lack of refinement apparent at higher speeds reflects the relatively low mileage covered compared to the long-distance cruisers in the Parkers fleet.

 If there are any complaints, these would be down to the DS 3 showing its age.

 The rear of the cabin may offer more room than a Mini Convertible but it’s still a squeeze for two people.
 Rear passengers of above-average size will have to tilt their heads inwards for more room or lean their upper body towards the centre of the car, brushing shoulders with the neighbouring passenger.